gvwilson/thirdbit/fiction/iffy/index.md

 "'m aright."
 Iffy's mind spun.
 "Are you?" she blurted.
-"I mean, when they put th' machine on you, was it—?"

 "I'm fine, thank you."
 The smile on Honesty's face was as bright as the Antarctic sun.
-"They warned me that I might find being Corporal Kibbens somewhat awkward at first, but she served with distinction in the Fourth Augmented Infantry during the evacuation of Hawai'i, and was decorated posthumously twice during the defense of Auckland.
+"They warned me that I might find Corporal Kibbens somewhat overwhelming at first, but she served with distinction in the Fourth Augmented Infantry during the evacuation of Hawai'i, and was decorated posthumously twice during the defense of Auckland.
 She was an outstanding soldier, and I am proud to be her inductee."